 So, why a Sphere?

 As for the Coaching sphere itself, it took Sophie and me a while to find a name that would convey the idea of the Sphere in a simple way.
-Various languages have various additional words to describe “soft skills”, but English does not (at least we were not able to find any).
-“Communication skills” is the only synonym we could find that actually fits.
-But we did not want to name the sphere “Communication skills” since it is more associated with public relations or social media.
-We decided that Coaching is close enough.
-Coaching at its essence is a set of practices that guide whoever is being coached to come to an answer by themselves.
-And that fits perfectly with the philosophy of teaching “soft” and communication skills.
-This is the trick with learning or teaching “soft” skills.
-They are, well, soft.
-There is no list of facts to memorise.
-Yes, there are some “best”, “good”, or “good enough” practices and patterns, but ultimately people are not machines that behave algorithmically, purely logically and predictively.
-This makes working with soft skills challenging.
+Several languages have a selection of words to describe “soft skills”, but the English language does not (or at least we were not able to find any).
+“Communication skills” is the only synonym we could find that might actually fits, but “Communication skills” is largely associated with public relations or social media.
+Thus, we decided that Coaching is close enough as coaching in essence is a set of exercises that guides an individual to arrive at a conclusion by themselves.
+It also fits perfectly with the philosophy of learning “soft” and communication skills together.
+Well, you see, this is the trick with learning about “soft” skills, they are…well…soft.
+Yes, there might be some “best”, “good”, or “good enough” practices and patterns, but there are no lists of facts to memorise.
+Ultimately, people are not machines that behave algorithmically, purely logically and predictively.
+This makes working with soft skills fun and challenging.

 A disclaimer at the end.
 Part of the content of this blog will be from project leaders, guest writers or myself speaking about our experiences dealing with communication and soft skills.
 Those skills differ from culture to culture and are influenced by cultural norms.
 Since I am living in Europe, I know European cultural and social norms better.
 Nevertheless, those of the “Western World” are influencing other parts of the world as well today via globalization (for example, look at the brands people are wearing).
 Also, my experience tells me that no matter the culture, all people have emotions and are influenced by them, although they may be differently expressed in different cultures.
 General rules that will be discussed in this blog are applicable in most cultures but might be more or less efficient depending on a certain culture.
 If you ever believe that something discussed in this blog does not fit your culture, please let us know.
 We want to learn.
 Again, please disagree.